 Theodore J. Cachey Jr.

-Theodore J. Cachey Jr. is a Professor of Italian and the Albert J. and Helen M. Ravarino Family Director of Dante and Italian Studies at the University of Notre Dame.
+Theodore J. Cachey Jr. is the Inaugural Academic Director of the Notre Dame Rome Global Gateway.
+He is a Professor of Italian and the Albert J. and Helen M. Ravarino Family Director of Dante and Italian Studies at the University of Notre Dame.
 He earned his B.A. from Northwestern University and his Ph.D. from the University of California, Los Angeles.